armenstepanyan/js-tips/ng-directive.md

         return "pointer";
     }
 ```
-Now on mouve over on element cursor will be changed to `pointer`.
+Now on mouse over on element cursor will be changed to `pointer`.
 `@HostBinding("style.fontWeight") get getFontWeight()` links with  `style.fontWeight` property, which return getter  `getFontWeight`.
 And this getter return value `fontWeight` which is changing on mouse over.